 Implants used to support fixed or removable dentures & bridges

-When someone has been edentulous (without their own teeth) for a lengthy period of time... the part of the jaw bone that once held teeth, inevitably resorbs away.
+When someone has been without their own teeth (edentulous) for a lengthy period of time... the part of the jaw bone that once held teeth deteriorates and resorbs away.

 Normal jaw bone seen surrounding natural teeth in a 36 year old male.
 Notice the full height of jaw bone which will become lost as teeth potentially also become lost.
 Notice the height of normal jaw bone, with the majority being alveolar bone that surrounds teeth roots.